archblob/amit/README.md

-guitar-tuner
+amit
 ========

-Guitar tuner using the Web Audio API.
+A musical instrument tuner using the Web Audio API.

-For a live demo and project documentation go to [guitar-tuner](http://archblob.github.io/guitar-tuner/) GitHub Pages.
+For a live demo and project documentation see [amit](http://archblob.github.io/guitar-tuner/) on GitHub Pages.

 License (MIT)
 --------------